Join Our Popular Newsletter

 At the start of this article, we pointed to the fact that buffer overflow vulnerabilities were first identified in 1972.
 While some cases of successful attacks would have emerged soon after, the computing world of 50-odd years ago was not as pervasive, or as exposed, as it is today.

 The first key example of a widespread buffer overflow attack is the Morris worm.
-In 1988, this worm traveled across the nascent internet to bring down 10% of the then-internet in just two days.
-Across two years, this computer worm affecting 60,000 computers.
+In 1988, this worm traveled across the nascent internet to bring down 10% of the then “internet” in just two days.
+Across two years, this computer worm affected 60,000 computers.

-This buffer overflow vulnerability was caused by a simple error too: a classic lack of bounds checking in the computer code behind OpenSSL.
-Of course, OpenSSL was eventually fixed via a patch – but not until the vulnerability caused widespread alarm, and damage.
+This buffer overflow vulnerability was caused by a simple error too.
+It came down to a classic lack of bounds checking in the computer code behind OpenSSL.
+Of course, OpenSSL was eventually fixed via a patch but not until the vulnerability caused widespread alarm – and damage.